adambware/dotfiles-playbook/roles/adambware.zsh/README.md

 ## Requirements

-- macOS (Big Sur or later, which includes ZSH by default)
+- macOS (Monterey 12.0 or later, which includes ZSH by default)
 - Ansible 2.10+

 ## Role Variables